zaiisao/Documentation/en/Audio Broadcast/start_live_android.md

 Create the user interface (UI) for the interactive broadcast in the layout file of your project.
 Skip to [Import Classes](#import_class) if you already have a UI in your project.

-For a video broadcast, we recommend adding the following elements into the UI:
+If you are implementing a video broadcast, we recommend adding the following elements into the UI:

 * The view of the broadcaster
 * The exit button